rubygems/rubygems.github.io/_posts/2020-11-16-october-rubygems-update.md

 We also made the following changes and improvements:
 * fixed an [issue with the `specific_platform` setting.](https://github.com/rubygems/rubygems/pull/4022)
 * merged a PR that stops changing the CWD for building extensions, which should allow concurrent extension compilation without any contention.
-* worked on PRs to improve independence between test and lib code (simplifies and helps packagers), and changes to improve specs.
+* worked on PRs to improve independence between test and lib code (simplifies and helps packagers), and added some changes to improve specs.
 * added improvements to require more default gems lazily.
 * fixed an issue with help commands when Bundler installed from `ruby-core` installer and `man` are not available. - [#3997](https://github.com/rubygems/rubygems/pull/3997)
 * wrapped up a PR to allow installing plugins from local paths. - [#4020](https://github.com/rubygems/rubygems/pull/4020)